 MHO Adventures has broadened into an Experiential Education provider while continuing the tradition of being an excellent guiding company.
 Expedition Food Service has become a sizable piece of our operation over the last 5 years.

 2020 - the year we will never forget, brought COVID-19 and many challenging times.
 It also provided us a once in a life-time opportunity - we had the time to bring a long time dream to reality with the creation AND launch of our River Roots Program!
 A 42-Day guide training and leadership development program.

 MHO Adventures is run out of 'the Barn' on the same property as our home in Huntsville, ON.

-Our environmental philosophy is quite simply to live as an equal party within the ecosystems in which we are travelling.
-We recognize that we, humans, are a part of the ecosystems we are visiting and will have an impact.
+Our environmental philosophy is quite simply to live as an equal party within the environments in which we are travelling.
+We recognize that as humans, we are a part of the ecosystems we are visiting and will have an impact.
 Our goal is to make it a positive impact rather than a negative one.
-We also recognize that we as a race have developed a tendency to manipulate, devastate and destroy species and ecosystems upon our arrival.
+We also recognize that as a race we have developed a tendency to manipulate, devastate and destroy species and ecosystems upon our arrival.
 We will be responsible in how we travel through the wilderness and conscientious of our actions and their impact.
 Our goal is to live as ‘one’ with the environment.
 Our environment is of utmost importance to us and we do everything in our power to make sure that we do not compromise its integrity.

-Safety and Risk management
+Safety and Risk Management